ChenyuWang123/EC601-HW2/Unit_Test_of_ Friendlypix/PART2/README.md

 Samsung Galaxy S7 Edge SM-G935F

 I choose theses because I want to test different brands of the phone, differenr version of the andriod.
 Also, the exist of the Edge also is in my consideration.

+## Pictures for the result.

+There are several pictures in the file for description of the results of the test.
+The screenshots are the pictures for the errors during the test.

+## Analysis of the result.

+The application works well during most of the situations.
+The test of the google pixel 2 doesn't work because the source of the phone in AWS has some issues I think.
+The only error happened on the Huawei Nexus 6P.
+I think that is because that the version of the android system on that phone has been adjusted.
+So the application doesn't fit it very well.

+Overall, the application passed the test and is reliable.